 Why I LOVE Crock Pots

-One of my all-time favorite kitchen gadgets that eases my dinner time stress is my crock pot, also known as a slow cooker.
-I can throw together my meal in the morning, turn the crock pot on low, and by the time everyone is hangry, (It’s a real word in our house!
+Crock pots are great as I can throw together my meal in the morning, turn the crock pot on low, and by the time everyone is hangry, (It’s a real word in our house!
 It’s when you get angry from being hungry) dinner is done.
 It takes so much stress out of my life.

 The Best Small, Medium, and Large Crock Pots/Slow Cookers

 Crock-Pot Programmable Cook and Carry (6-Quart Size)

 This 6-quart crock pot is a great size.
 You can easily cook a roast, potatoes, and carrots in it.
 It’s also great for a batch of soup.
 Although it’s big enough to cook a meal, it’s small enough to make a batch of dessert or a festive party dip.
 What sets this crock pot apart is its time setting feature.
 When you are cooking a dessert, you are only going to cook it for a couple hours, but when you’re going to cook a roast or an entire meal you are going to cook it for the entire day.

 The time setting feature allows you to set an exact time of just how long you would like your crock pot to cook for.
 And get this busy moms: if you happen to be at your son’s basketball game when your dinner is supposed to be done in the crockpot, don’t worry!
 When the timer goes off, it will automatically switch to the warm setting or the crock pot turning off completely.
 WIN!